-While life under Franco was proving arduous from a political point of view (the club was in fact forced to change it name to the less Catalanian and Anglian sounding Barcelona Club de Futbol and the Catalan colors were removed from the crest), the next two decades were reasonably successful for the club.
+While life under Franco was proving arduous from a political point of view (the club was in fact forced to change its name to the less Catalanian and Anglian sounding Barcelona Club de Futbol and the Catalan colors were removed from the crest), the next two decades were reasonably successful for the club.
 In the period from 1942 to 1957, Barcelona claimed five La Liga titles and five Copa del Rey trophies.
-Following their move to the newly built Camp Nou in 1958, the club's officials decided to turn a new leaf and appoint Helenio Herrera as the new manager.
+Following their move to the newly built Camp Nou, the club's officials decided to turn a new leaf and appoint Helenio Herrera as the new manager.
 Under Herrera's guidance – and with a Ballon d'Or winner Luis Suárez (not the Uruguayan footballer) as the team's leader on the field – Barcelona won two consecutive La Ligas and one Copa del Rey in the next three years.

 Even though Barcelona made the history books by becoming the first team to defeat Real Madrid in the European Cup, the 60s as a whole were largely a disappointing time for the club's supporters.
-With Di Stefano in his prime, Real Madrid was simply too strong of an opponent and Barcelona had to settle with two Copa del Rey trophies for the decade.
+With Di Stéfano in his prime, Real Madrid was simply too strong of an opponent and Barcelona, without the former star Kubala, had to settle with two Copa del Rey trophies for the decade.
 Ironically, this would prove to be a common theme in the coming years.

 In 1973 the Dutch star Johan Cruyff joined the club and was one of the reasons that the team managed to claim a La Liga title in 1974, the first in ten years.
-The waiting for the next league victory would again hang over ten years until the team with Terry Venables as manager could won another one.
+The waiting for the next league victory would again hang over ten years until the team with Terry Venables as manager could win another one.
 This era wasn't all doom and gloom for Barcelona, though, and the trophy collection would continue to increase rapidly since Barça were far more successful in the cup competitions.
 During this period, Barcelona won four Copa del Reys and two Cup Winners' Cups.

 The Cruyff influence